jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Dangerous Dank
   - Thin blue mist, turn around that's **Mad Monkey Fever**.
 If inhaled you can go mad magazine bro.
 If someone comes down with this there is a beetle in the forest Yahtha that can be consumed raw or cooked to overcome the fever.
 - Recommended
-  - **Wocka Nuts**: If shaken can emit light if we're in the need for that.
+  - **Wukka Nuts**: If shaken can emit light if we're in the need for that.
 Be careful this is a popular spot for creatures.
     - **Jakooli**: Poisonous snakes that live near the nuts
     - **Zorbos**: Small bear with matted brown hair and sharp claws that can be nasty beasts and have a taste for human flesh
   - **Wild Root**: Cure poison